 STEEPED IN TRADITION EPISODE 7 – ENVIRONMENT.

-The year-round efforts of the Alta Environmental Center (AEC) come to life in the latest video production with Sweetgrass Productions.
-The AEC’s dedication to sustainability and Alta’s land conservation efforts are central to our 83-year-old ski area ethos—whose mission is to provide authentic skiing experiences in a natural mountain environment.
+The year-round efforts of the Alta Environmental Center (AEC) come to life in this video production with Sweetgrass Productions.
+The AEC’s dedication to sustainability and Alta’s land conservation efforts are central to our 88-year-old ski area ethos—whose mission is to provide authentic skiing experiences in a natural mountain environment.

-This is the story of the Alta Environmental Center captured over the last few years, across every season, highlighting our land conservation and sustainability efforts.
+This is the story of the Alta Environmental Center captured across every season, highlighting our land conservation and sustainability efforts.

 "Our land conservation efforts are a full circle process— it starts with gathering seed in the fall, we send off that seed to partners, they grow out plant seedlings over the winter and deliver them to us around June.
 We’ve planted over 40,000 (tree) seedlings since 1991."